China–Pakistan border: History

 The modern border dates from the period of the British Raj when Britain controlled India, which then included what is now Pakistan.
 In 1899, the British, via its envoy to China Sir Claude MacDonald, proposed what became known as the MacDonald Line to the Chinese government, however the Chinese never responded to the proposal and thus this border was never formalised.
+In 1905, Lord Curzon unilaterally modified the MacDonald Line, extending it north of Shimshal Pass.

 Over the following decades a variety of maps were issued by all sides in the dispute, showing wildly varying boundaries.
 India and Pakistan inherited the dispute upon independence in 1947, further complicated by their dispute over ownership of Jammu and Kashmir.
 The issue came to the fore in the early 1960s, at a time of intense tension in the region due to ongoing failure to solve the Indo-Pakistani dispute over Kashmir, a much larger Chinese presence in Tibet, and the Sino-Indian War of 1962 in which China had seized control of the Indian-claimed Aksai Chin region.
 In 1961 China and Pakistan agreed in principle to demarcate their common border; negotiations commenced the following year, with the final Sino-Pakistan Agreement being signed in 1963.
-Both sides made concessions in the treaty, with Pakistan giving China the area around the Shaksgam Valley known as the Trans-Karakoram Tract.
+Both sides made concessions in the treaty, with Pakistan giving up claims on area north of watershed of Karakoram, now known as the Trans-Karakoram Tract, while China gave up claims on Hunza along with ceding a small tract comprising some 20 sqmi of area around Shimshal Valley to Pakistan.
+The resulting border essentially followed the 1905 border along the main watershed of Karakoram.
 Following the treaty a series of maps and aerial surveys of the border area were made and boundary pillars installed.